 Write a Java program FindRestaurants that accepts database credentials like JdbcCheckup, and then accepts a listing number for one apartment.
 The program then queries the businesses in Las Vegas, NV and, for each restaurant within 200 meters of the apartment, displays the name, rating, and number of reviews of each such restaurant, but only if there are at least 10 reviews.
 A restaurant is a business with category 'Restaurants' assigned to it.
 Be sure to restrict the query to businesses in Las Vegas, NV to get decent performance by avoiding useless distance calculations to businesses outside this city.

-information and put it in query3.sql.
-Provide a typescript
+information and put it in query3_oracle.sql or query3_mysql.sql, and its

-database you focused on, showing listing 25 again.
-In fact, Mysql is
+depending on which database you focused on, showing listing 120 again.
+In

-easier to use for this, as will be evident by looking at the
+fact, Mysql is easier to use for this, as will be evident by looking at

 4. Database rows and Java objects.
 Study the emaillist example (partly from Murach's Java Servlets and JSP book) available in the emaillist subdirectory of the class home.
 See its README.
 This example uses a User object to hold information on one user, and holds the information on emaillist users in a database table userdb.
 The provided program EmailList.java accepts new emaillist users for the database.
 Write a Java program EditUser.java to allow changes to information on one emaillist user.
 EditUser should accept database credentials and connect to the database as EmailList does, then additionally request a emailList user email via readEntry, then call UserDB.selectUser to get that user's User object.
 Then output the firstname, ask for changed firstname or nullstring for no change, and similarly for lastname.
 Then use UserDB calls to change the database to reflect the edit.
 Use delete and insert or provide an update method and use that.
 Provide a typescript EmailList.txt that shows execution of dropuserdb.sql, createuserdb.sql, then a run of EmailList like that in README, followed by a run of EditUser editing information on firstname.lastname@example.org, specifically changing Sue to Susan.